 Imagine being on a snowmobile in the back-country with friends, zipping through the powder and chasing each other between the tree trunks when a blizzard sets in and the last snowmobile doesn’t show up at the rendezvous point.

 Or imagine the mountain biking trip you’ve been daydreaming about for months, bombing down the mountain with the wind in your face.
-You get separated from your group on a tricky portion of singletrack, and decide to press on when you come to an unknown fork in the trail.
-Feeling exhausted and dehydrated, you take a corner too fast and crash, taco–ing your front wheel and breaking your collar bone.
+You get separated from your group on a tricky portion of single-track, and decide to press on when you come to an unknown fork in the trail.
+Feeling exhausted and dehydrated, you take a corner too fast and crash, breaking your collar bone.

-Lost, hurt, stranded – these scenarios and others like them play out over three thousand times per year in the United States.
-Folks heading outdoors in search of adventure don't plan on getting lost or hurt in the wilderness.
-It can happen to the best of us, and when it does, people underestimate the challenges of the wilderness and overestimate their own ability.
+Lost, hurt, stranded – scenarios like these play out over 3,000 times per year in the United States.
+Those heading outdoors in search of adventure don't plan on getting lost or hurt in the wilderness, but it can happen to the best of us.
+And when it does, people underestimate the challenges of the wilderness and overestimate their own ability.

-To help you avoid becoming a statistic by rightly explaining the dangers of the wilderness and ensuring that you are physically and mentally prepared for any snags during your adventures, we've put together this wilderness survival guide.
+To help you avoid becoming a statistic, this wilderness survival guide explains the dangers of the wilderness and ensures that you are physically and mentally prepared for any snags during your adventures.